kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

     PUT /v1/instances/<instance>/tables/<table>/rows/<hexEntityId>

-This operation will not replace the entire existing row but will replace cells and append where cells in the request aren’t present in the row to be updated.
+This operation will not replace the entire existing row but will replace cells and append where cells in the request aren't present in the row to be updated.
 To enforce the idempotency requirement of the [HTTP spec](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), cell timestamps are required so as to avoid the creation of multiple cells with new timestamps when multiple PUTs are invoked.